 The best hotels in Mancora are Arennas and Kichic.
 Both properties are tucked outside of town on quiet stretches of one of the top beaches in Peru.
 Arennas is a fantastic luxury option with a resort atmosphere.
 Here, you’ll love kicking back in front of the shore or next to the property’s large pool.
 If you’re looking for a wellness retreat experience, you’ll want to hightail it over to Kichic.
 This boutique hotel features daily yoga classes in their own studio, excellent vegetarian meal options, and serene views of the Pacific.

 Another great option is staying in one of the private villas of Mancora, which feature private pools and fantastic on-site staff.
-We recommend Casa Adobe, Casa Blanca, Casa Velamar, and Casa Noa Noa.
+We recommend Casa Adobe, Casa Kichic, Casa Lino, Casa Tierra,

 Getting Out On The Water